 But what I noticed today that was different from previous visits were the number of vendors selling Fair Trade products.

 Fairtrade is an alternative approach to conventional trade and is based on a partnership between producers and consumers.
 Fairtrade offers producers a better deal and improved terms of trade.
 This allows them the opportunity to improve their lives and plan for their future.
 Fairtrade offers consumers a powerful way to reduce poverty through their every day shopping.
+When a product carries the FAIRTRADE Mark it means the producers and traders have met Fairtrade standards.
+Thestandards are designed to address the imbalance of power in trading relationships, unstable markets and the injustices of conventional trade.

 This is capitalism as it should work - a system that helps lift people out of poverty.